hsadler/llmkg/README.md

 ## Learnings

-### The most general subjects tend to be the ones with the most related subjects, but this is not always the case.
+### The most general subjects tend to be the ones most referenced as a related subject, but this is not always the case.
 ```cypher
 MATCH (s1:Subject {kgVersion: "2"})
 RETURN s1.name, COUNT { (s1)-[:RELATED_TO]->(s2) } AS num_related_subjects